kannans89/graphql-learning/8.Schema/schema.md

 ### Step 4: Run the application
-- Create a  **server.js** and add the following code.
-Refer step 8 in the Environment Setup Chapter.
+- Create a  **server.js** file.Refer step 8 in the Environment Setup Chapter.
 - Execute the command `npm start` in the terminal.
 The server will be up and running on 9000 port.
 Here , we will use GraphiQL as a client to test the application.Open browser and type the url http://localhost:9000/graphiql.
 Type the following query in the editor.